bertomartin/Halbert/README.markdown

   1. JQuery
   1. Twitter Bootstrap

+This is ideal for newcomers who can be deterred by environmental and server configuration overhead.
+It's also great for experienced developers who want something that works quickly _and_ that's easily deployed and shared via Heroku.

 A re-launch of Halbert always re-compiles the assets before a Heroku push or a local server startup.
 You can, of course, use Guard or some other asset manager to compile these files, but in keeping with Halbert's lightweight, magic-minimal approach, I prefer to use Vim autocommands.

-I admit, it's nothing particularly groundbreaking and leans on the brilliance of other developers, but it lets you just get to hacking with nice, pretty tools.

 Oh, and we have facilities for TDD with Evergreen + Jasmine.
+Intermediate users of Halbert may find benefit here.

+Halbert lets you "just get hacking."

 ## Typical Workflow